maximumSHOT-HSE/DFA-minimizer/README.md

 ## What commands are there?

-* compress: take DFA from input file, compress it and place in the output file (you can find format description of DFA below)
+* *compress*: take DFA from input file, compress it and place into the output file (you can find format description of DFA below)

+* *paint*: take DFA from input file, place picture into the output file

 ## DFA format